 Spin-off TV shows are all the rage in Hollywood these days, but they’re not all successful.
 Just ask fans of “Ally McBeal,” “The Lone Gunmen” or “Kristin.”
 Other attempts at spin-offs have been successful — take the original “Law & Order” and its various spin-offs.

-And now comes word that another, older show has been given the spin-off treatment: “The Office.”
+And now comes word that another, the older show has been given the spin-off treatment: “The Office.”
 According to Variety, NBC is planning a new comedy based on Dwight Schrute (Rainn Wilson) and Jim’s (John Krasinski) Dunder Mifflin paper company jobs.

 The premise will be built around Dwight as he becomes manager of the Scranton branch of Dunder Mifflin, which is facing a takeover.
 Wilson has signed on for the spin-off and will executive produce it along with series creators Greg Daniels and Ben Silverman and fellow exec producers Paul Lieberstein and Gene Stupnitsky.